2d1ff1cult/bulkhead-shockload/README.md

 # bulkhead-shockload
 Code translated from FORTRAN66 to C to calculate parachute shock loads.
 For use with UNLV SEDS' Spaceport America Cup 10K COTS rocket.

+Validated through simulation that the bulkhead was sufficiently designed to withstand the shock forces experienced during main parachute deployment.

 Results were used to validate FEA analysis performed by a team member.

 Used Google Gemini and OpenAI ChatGPT-3 to translate program.
 Using input values from a Naval Surface Warfare Center (NSWC) whitepaper, the output was validated by checking if results from the translated program matched the document.